miare-ir/api-doc/slate/source/index.html.md

 Name | Description
 ---- | -----------
-assign_queue       | Trip is created but no driver has been assigned to it yet pickup             | Trip is assigned to a courier and the courier is on his way to pickup packages from the source dropoff            | Trip is picked up by the courier and he is on his way to deliver of the packages delivered          | All of the packages of the trip are delivered (and if trip was a round trip, courier has returned to the source) canceled_by_miare  | Trip is canceled by our support staff.
-This only happens either with aggrement of the source or due to a violation of terms of service canceled_by_client | Trip is canceled by client (either from the web panel or Third Party API)
+assign_queue       | Trip is created but no courier has been assigned to it yet pickup             | Trip is assigned to a courier and the courier is on his way to pickup packages from the source dropoff            | Trip is picked up by the courier and he is on his way to deliver the packages delivered          | All of the packages of the trip are delivered (and if trip was a round trip, courier has returned to the source) canceled_by_miare  | Trip is canceled by our support staff.
+This only happens with source's aggrement or due to a violation of terms of service canceled_by_client | Trip is canceled by client (either from the web panel or Third Party API)

 ### Course
 A destination and a package to be delivered at that destination.
 Each trip can have one or more courses.
-As an example, if a **trip** has two **course**s, our courier will drive to the source, pick up two packages, and deliver them to two separate clients in two different destinations.
+As an example, if a **trip** has two **course**s, our courier will drive to the source, pick up two packages, and deliver them to two separate customers in two different destinations.

 ### Area
 Part of the city defined by a set of latitude-longitudes forming a polygon that Miare operates in it.